TStud/WebApp-for-Prediction-of-Car-Price-CarDekho-Vehicle-Dataset-/README.md

 ## Installation

 While making this project I used python 3.7.
 If you are using any lower variant of python then I recommend you to upgrade your python to the latest version by using pip.
-Once you clone thos repository just type this command in the cloned project directory in order to install all the required packages:
+Once you clone this repository just type this command in the cloned project directory in order to install all the required packages:

 ```
 pip install -r requirements.txt